ufs-community/uwtools/docs/sections/contributor_guide/fork_pr_model.rst

 #. `Make, commit, and push changes <https://docs.github.com/en/get-started/quickstart/contributing-to-projects#making-and-pushing-changes>`_ in your clone, to your fork.
 (Refer to the :doc:`Developer Setup <developer_setup>` page for setting up a development shell, formatting and testing your code, etc.)
 #.
 When your work is complete, `create a pull request <https://docs.github.com/en/get-started/quickstart/contributing-to-projects#making-a-pull-request>`_ to merge your changes.

+For future contributions, you may delete and then re-create your fork, or configure the official ``workflow-tools`` repo as `remote repository <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/configuring-a-remote-repository-for-a-fork>`_ on your clone and `sync upstream changes <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork>`_ as needed.

 Specifics for ``workflow-tools``
 --------------------------------